mirnax3/nes-style/README.md

 # NES Style

-Another component system with TailwindCSS but with the addition of NES.css.
+Another component system with TailwindCSS but also with NES.css

 [npm](https://www.npmjs.com/package/@mirnax3/nes-style)